Jayaramki/display-feed-js/README.md

 display-feed-js
 ===============

-This plugin used to display RSS feed links dynamically in your html page.
+This plugin used to display RSS and ATOM Feed links dynamically in your html page.
 In this plugin we are using [google Api](https://www.google.com/jsapi) get Feed from url.
 ***

 DEMO